karrymeng-0921/SafeVisionBench/README.md

 python generateImages.py --model_name "ConceptPrune" --prompts_path "<path_to_prompts_csv>" --save_path "<path_to_save_images>/uce" --base "1.4" --device "cuda:0" --guidance_scale 7.5 --image_size 512 --num_samples 1 --ddim_steps 100
 ```

+## ⚠️ Data Availability Notice

+Due to safety and compliance considerations, this repository **does not include** the complete dataset used in the experiments.
+Some data samples may contain unsafe or sensitive content and therefore cannot be publicly released.
+Sample examples are provided in the `dataset` directory.

+We provide the model weights and evaluation code necessary to reproduce the experimental results.